 There are many methods to advertise your vacancy thanks to the magic of the Internet, however many of these advertising channels are not going to bring you the highest quality candidates, this might lead you to sift through piles of candidates believing that there is no one suitable for the position and eventually hiring the best of the worst.
 Make sure you find high-quality advertising channels that are relevant to your industry.

 6) Profile your ideal candidate.

 You will know what experience and qualifications candidates will need by referring to the job description, but go deeper than this.
-Try to identify behavioural traits that help to predict who will excel at the job and will remain with the company.
+Try to identify behavioral traits that help to predict who will excel at the job and will remain with the company.
 This might require evaluating the characteristics of your most successful staff members.